 What Are The Traits Of A Narcissist?
 10 Alerting Characteristics

-Being around a narcissistic personality has truly damaging effects on both our self-esteem, and the perception we have of ourselves.
-Here we are dealing with a personality disorder characterized by a tendency to be self-centered, exaggerate one's talents and lack empathy.
-These traits can certainly become problematic for sufferers and those around them.
-In fact, sufferers often turn to bullying and gaslighting to get us to believe their own hype.
+Narcissistic Personality Disorder (NPD) is characterized by a tendency to be self-centered, exaggerate one’s talents, and lack empathy.
+These traits can become problematic for both the narcissist and those in their orbit.
+In fact, sufferers often turn to bullying and gaslighting to manipulate others into believing their own hype.
+Let’s explore the key traits of narcissistic behavior and how to spot them.

-2. They are incapable of showing empathy.
+2. They are incapable of showing empathy

 >>> Read up on our tips to recognizing a sociopath

-4. They lie and are always vague.
+4. They lie and are intentionally vague

-5. They tend to criticize and devalue.
+5. They criticize and devalue others

-6. They demand perfection from others.
+6. They demand perfection from others

 >>> This article might interest you: How to stand up to a narcissistic manipulator

-7. They are two-faced.
+7. They are two-faced

-8. They know how to win people over.
+8. They know how to win people over

-9. They feel inferior, but will never show it.
+9. They feel inferior but will never show it

-10. They get angry when they aren't in control.
+10. They get angry when they aren’t in control

 >>> Find out whether a narcissist can love you

-• "Look at everything I do for you"
+• "Look at everything I do for you."

-• "I love you like I've never loved anyone before".
+• "I love you like I’ve never loved anyone before."

-• "I'm unlucky in my relationships"
+• "I’m unlucky in my relationships."

-• "I never did that, I never said that"
+• "I never did that, I never said that."

-• "It's your fault you get into these states, not mine"
+• "It’s your fault you get into these states, not mine."

 🤗 Understand yourself, accept yourself, be happy...
 Let’s do it here and now!